 The next step is to look for a new objective function which consider the both the animal and treatment assignments.
 This mean I will need to compute the average efficiency factors for both treatment and animal, then calculate their weighted average, i.e. O(EB, ET) = w1EB + w2ET, where w1+w2 = 1.
 This way may be be a better alternative than performing simulated annealing algorithm 100 times, then find the design with the highest treatment information in the within runs stratum.

-Another objective function is to maximise the orthogonally between tags and treatments.
+Another objective function is to maximise the orthogonality between tags and treatments.

 If using the new objective function still cannot reduce the confounding, I will need to choose a different set of contrasts to decompose the information.
 The manually defined contrasts are more to do with how the analysis is performed.